Olaf Scholz elected new chancellor by German lawmakers | DW | 08.12.2021

 President of the Bundestag Bärbel Bas opened the voting.
 Members of the parliament voted by 395 of 707 votes cast for Scholz to become Germany's new head of government.

-However, not all members of the so-called "traffic light coalition" voted in favor.
-Had they done so, Scholz would have had received 416 votes.
+However, not all members of Scholz's so-called "traffic light coalition" voted in favor.
+Had they done so, he would have had received 416 votes.

+There were 303 votes against, and 6 abstentions from a total of 736.

 Scholz's center-left Social Democrats (SPD) emerged as the largest party in September's general election and has since negotiated a coalition deal with the environmentalist Greens and the neoliberal Free Democratic Party (FDP).